Swim Pace Calculator

 How to use the swim pace calculator

 Enter the distance you swam and your total time.
-The calculator returns your pace per 100 meters (or yards), per 50, and your average speed.
-To plan a workout or race, switch to "Time from pace" — enter your goal pace and the distance, and you'll see expected splits at every 100.
+The calculator returns your pace per 100 meters (or yards), per 50, and your average speed in mph, km/h, and m/s.
+To plan a workout or race, switch to "Time from pace" — or use the dedicated swim time calculator to predict a finish time from a target pace, and the swim split calculator to create target swim splits for a goal race.

 Pace per 100m vs per 100yd

 1 yard equals 0.9144 meters, so a pace per 100m is slightly slower in time than the same effort over 100yd.
-Use the converter tab to switch between pool standards.
+Use the converter tab to switch between pool standards, or open the full swim pace chart to compare finish times across a range of paces in either unit.

 FAQ